CodeConcisely/gatsby-dynamic-queries/README.md

-# How to Write Reusable Queries in Gatsby
+# How to Create Dynamic Queries in Gatsby

 This is a demo project for [_How to Create Dynamic Queries in Gatsby_](https://www.codeconcisely.com/blog/how-to-create-dynamic-queries-in-gatsby/) article.
 Learn how to create changeable queries in Gatsby.